KaddeOucif/neo4j_workshop_basics/README.md

 ORDER BY m.released DESC, m.title
 ```

-// limiting the number of results
+Limiting the number of results
 ```
 MATCH (m:Movie)
 RETURN m.title as title, m.released as year